geaxgx/openvino_blazepose/README.md

 *Note this is a totally experimental feature since I couldn't find any related documentation.*

-In addition to the landmarks and a score, the tracker neural net outputs a 1x128x128 array called 'output_segmentation'.
+In addition to the landmarks and a score, the tracker neural net outputs an array called 'output_segmentation'.
 After applying the sigmoid function to this array, you can use the result as a mask on the original picture.
 This is what you get (can be displayed with keystroke 's'):

 ![Segmentation](img/segmentation.png)